King, Queen, Knave

-King, Queen, Knave was the second novel written by Vladimir Nabokov (under his pen name V. Sirin) while living in Berlin and sojourning at resorts in the Baltic.
+King, Queen, Knave is the second novel written by Vladimir Nabokov (under his pen name V. Sirin) while living in Berlin and sojourning at resorts in the Baltic.
 Written in the years 1927–8, it was published as Король, дама, валет (Korol', dama, valet) in Russian in October 1928 and then translated into German by Siegfried von Vegesack as König, Dame, Bube: ein Spiel mit dem Schicksal.
 Forty years later the novel was translated into English by Nabokov's son Dmitri, with significant changes made by the author.
 A film adaptation only loosely based on the novel followed in 1972.

 Plot summary

 Franz Bubendorf, a young man from a small provincial town, is sent away from home to work in the Berlin department store of his well-to-do "uncle" (actually, his mother's cousin), Kurt Dreyer.
 On the train ride to Berlin, Franz is seated without realising in the same compartment with Dreyer and Dreyer's young wife, Martha, neither of whom Franz had met.
 He is immediately enchanted by Martha's beauty and, shortly after Franz begins work at the store, the two initiate a secret love affair in his shabby lodgings.

 As the novel continues Martha's distaste for her husband grows more pronounced, and with it her physical demands upon Franz, whose health begins to suffer.
 As a result, Franz gradually loses any will of his own and becomes a numb extension of his lover, whom he is nevertheless beginning to find repugnant.
 Dreyer, meanwhile, continues to cherish his wife and is only regretful, not suspicious, when she returns his love with frigidity.
 He is, in any case, a man of great good humour who continues to make love to a number of other women.
 The family store also claims his attention, in connection with which he funds an inventor's scheme to create mechanical mannequins.

 Martha eventually becomes obsessed with making plans to murder her husband, in which she involves Franz.
 The trouble is that they cannot come up with a foolproof method until Martha remembers that Dreyer cannot swim and decides the safest way to dispose of him is to push him from a rowing boat into the water.
 As part of her plans, the three vacation together at a Pomeranian resort on the Baltic Sea.
 At the last moment, however, the plot is suspended by penny-pinching Martha when she learns from Dreyer that he is about to close a very profitable business deal, selling the mannequin scheme to his American associate Mr Ritter.

 On their return, Martha falls ill with pneumonia from the rain and the cold on the boat.
 Dreyer leaves early next day to finalise his deal in Berlin and Franz is too clueless to get Martha medical help in time.
 Shortly after Dreyer gets back, Martha dies and he is inconsolable.
 Relieved by her death, however, Franz is later overheard by a hotel guest as he laughs "in a frenzy of young mirth".